mateusanjost/loja-vtex-jussi/README.md

 I didn't have time to implement lazyImage in the project, but the component itself is ready and inside the folder's UI

+### SERVER
+Internal CORS Anywhere server started at port 5000 and External 8000